Mine shell: Construction

-An additional advantage of the mine shell is that, as explosives are less dense than metal, the projectiles weigh less, giving them higher muzzle velocity than heavier shells, and generating less recoil.
-However less desirably, the reduced mass inevitably entails that they will possess less momentum, which reduces their range as velocity falls off more rapidly than in a heavier projectile with more inertia.
-It is also a consideration that the lower recoil makes them unsuitable to be fired from the same gun as standard shells of the same caliber if it uses a recoil operated or advanced primer ignition mechanism.
-Mine shells are consequently often made longer than other shells of the same caliber, both to increase the weight to about the same as standard shells and to further increase explosive energy.
+An additional advantage of the mine shell is that, as explosives are less dense than metal, the projectiles weigh less, giving them higher muzzle velocity than heavier shells and generating less recoil.
+Less desirably, the lighter shell has less momentum, and consequently shorter range.
+The lower recoil also makes them unsuitable to be fired from a gun with a recoil operated or advanced primer ignition mechanism suitable for heavier standard shells.
+This forced Germany during World War II to develop a special variant of the 20 mm MG FF cannon to fire mine shells, subsequently becoming the "MG FF/M" (for Minengeschoß).

+Mine shells are often made longer than other shells of the same caliber, to increase both the weight and the explosive payload.